WMYX-FM: HD2 sub-channel

-WMYX's HD2 subchannel formerly carried a blues music format called "The Delta."
+WMYX's HD2 subchannel formerly carried a blues music format called "The Delta".
 In 2017, Radio Disney returned to Milwaukee through a leased access agreement in several markets between Entercom and The Walt Disney Company.
 Until 2013, the Radio Disney network had been heard on WKSH (1640; currently Relevant Radio station WSJP).

 Radio Disney programming ended in mid-August 2018, when Entercom and Envision Networks entered an agreement for WMYX-HD2 to begin carrying Weigel Broadcasting's MeTV FM.
 Officially, it serves as a repeater of the audio of television station WRME-LD in Chicago, which operates a side-channel analog audio stream on channel 6 audible through 87.7 FM on analog radios in Chicago under special FCC authorization.
 Through the Audacy app, it is available nationwide, thus freeing Weigel from the responsibility of hosting the audio stream of WRME-LD otherwise.

 The HD2 subchannel is cross-promoted through MeTV owned-and-operated station WBME-CD (channels 41.1/58.2).

 HD3 sub-channel

 In December 2021, WMYX activated a third HD sub-channel under a brokered programming agreement with El Sol Broadcasting to air a Regional Mexican format, branded as “Caliente 97.9”.
 The format is relayed on El Sol-owned translator W250BN (97.9 FM), which formerly relayed its AM station, WJTI (1460 AM, itself now translated via W273DQ, 102.5 FM).
-That HD subchannel is made available by El Sol on its own online.
+That HD subchannel is made available by El Sol through its website, and is not heard on the Audacy streaming platform and mobile app.